-Sometimes, emails can get stuck in your Inbox, Outlook or Sent Items folder and you are not allowed to move or delete them, while Outlook reports an “unknown error”.
+Sometimes, emails can get stuck in your Inbox, Outlook or Sent Items folder and you are unable to move or delete them, while Outlook reports an “unknown error”.
 This article describes various solutions to this problem.

-If you are unable to delete all emails from a given Outlook folder (not just certain emails), most likely that folder is locked because it is being used by a 3rd party application (for example, it may be scanned by an anti-virus program).
+If you are unable to delete emails from a given Outlook folder (not just certain emails), most likely that folder is locked because it is being used by a 3rd party application (for example, it may be scanned by an anti-virus program).
 Restarting Windows should fix it.

 If you are unable to delete only some emails (while others get deleted just fine), then your Outlook data file might be corrupted.
 If you are using Outlook 2003 or 2007, you can check it for errors using the Outlook Detect & Repair / Diagnostics tool available from the Outlook Help menu.
 Unfortunately, Microsoft removed the Inbox Repair tool from Outlook 2010.

 If repairing your data file didn’t solve the problem and you are still unable to delete emails, you can also try one of these solutions:

 – Empty your Deleted Items mail folder (right click on it and choose “Empty Folder”), then try again to delete emails;

 – Restart Outlook in Safe Mode and try deleting the emails from there.
 To start the Outlook Safe Mode, simply type outlook.exe /safe in your Start -> Run window or Windows Search panel (for Windows 7 / 8);